-The bus station is raising the standard when it comes to innovative ways to be sustainable in the Netherlands, and everyone would agree that this is the need of the hour right now.
-And even better, this is all done while setting up a super slick busstation, just look at it:
+The bus station is setting the bar high when it comes to innovative ways to be sustainable in the Netherlands — and everyone would agree that this is the need of the hour right now.
+Pretty slick, ain’t it?

-How was the bus station built?
+How was the solar-powered bus station built?

-The station has an awning on the top so that you can enjoy the sun’s rays without getting burnt while you wait for the bus.
+The station has an awning on the top so that you can enjoy the sun’s rays without getting burnt while you wait for the bus on those summer days.

 The energy generated from them is enough to sufficiently run the station.
-This includes the lights when it’s dark, the digital signboards, the canteen for the staff, and the service desk.
+This includes the lights when it’s dark, the digital signboards, the canteen for the staff, and the service desk — so cool!